git/git.github.io/rev_news/drafts/edition-92.md

   Ævar Arnfjörð Bjarmason replied to Arthur.
 He suggested coding style improvements to better match our style as well as taking a look at the infrastructure code we already have for fuzzing.
-He also suggested moving all the new infrastructure in the `t/` directory where we have our tests and where we use shell scripts, so that the infrastructure code could perhaps avoid using system(3) calls to launch shell commands.
+He also wondered if existing code - that is, APIs for file generation and the shell-based infrastructure in the `t/` directory - could not be used for fuzzing, too.

-  Arthur replied that he couldn't find existing infrastructure code for fuzzing and that he was confused about avoiding the system(3) calls as they were needed to reset the state of the repo after each round of fuzzing.
+  Arthur replied that he couldn't find existing infrastructure code for fuzzing and that he was confused about avoiding the `system`(3) calls as they were needed to reset the state of the repo after each round of fuzzing, and the LLVM oss-fuzz library required such resetting logic to be included in the C code.

   Junio Hamano, the Git maintainer, also replied to Arthur saying that, before adding new fuzzing infrastructure, existing one should